Kiza/kaligo_hotel_merge/README.md

 ### Dynamicly loaded supplier API parser

-Supplier data is saved in `app/models/supplier.rb`
+Supplier data is saved via `app/models/supplier.rb`

 - name: API name
 - url: API entry point
 - api_parser: api specific parser file in `app/api_parsers` folder.

-> The file name need to be in snake_case, with extention, without path.
+> The file name need to be in snake_case, with extention, without path. eg. `supplier_1_parser.rb`
-> The parser call in the file need to be in CamelCase.
+> The parser class in the file need to be in CamelCase.
+It need to be a match to the file name. eg. `Supplier1Parser`
 > The parser need to be extended from BaseParser in `app/api_parser/base_parser.rb`.
-> If no parser is specified, BaseParser will be used.
+> If no parser is specified, `BaseParser` will be used.
-> If parser is specificed, but cannot be found, BaseParser will be used.
+> If parser is specificed, but cannot be found, `BaseParser` will be used.

-- expire_sec: data expiration in second
+- expire_sec: data expiration in second.

 Druing run time, new supplier can be added to the database.